What is EPI?

 Food isn’t digested properly with EPI

-Consequences of EPI
+There are consequences of EPI

 Looking for more information about EPI and CREON?